-Air Motion are supplied in left and right-handed pairs.
+Tri Motions are supplied in Left and Right-handed pairs.
 The recommended configuration is to position the MF and HF horns on the outside, as this gives a wider stereo image.

-Figure 6.1: Air Motion single pair arrangement
+Figure 6.1: Tri Motion arrangement

-^{}This is for 1:1 ratio of sub to top, if adding more subs, increase the gain on the mid-high element by 4-5 dB for each additional sub.
+\This is for 1:1 ratio of sub to top, if adding more subs, increase the gain on the mid-high element by 4-5 dB for each additional sub.